ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 [**Link to design**](/mosip/mosip/tree/master/docs/design/registration/registration-device-integration.md)

 ## 6. Language Support [**[↑]**](#table-of-content)
 The Registration Client supports two languages, a primary language in which all pages of the application are rendered, and demographic details of an individual are also rendered in secondary language for convenience of the operator.
-French and Arabic are the default primary and secondary languages, which are driven by an admin (configurable) and can be setup by the admin as required.
+The default primary and secondary languages are driven by an admin (configurable) and can be setup by the admin as required.
 Transliteration from the primary to secondary language is supported for operator entered text fields.
 ### 6.1 Translation [**[↑]**](#table-of-content)

 **A Registration Officer can view static data translated to secondary language**